nkoterba/material-design-iconsets/README.md

-npm install // Installs the necessary libs npm run init // Sets up the material-design-icons repo in the 'material-design-icons' folder npm run build // Downloads the latest icons from 'material-design-icons' git repo and builds the iconsets and saves them in the 'iconsets' folder
+npm install // Installs the necessary libs npm run init // Sets up the material-design-icons repo in the 'material-design-icons' folder npm run build // Downloads the latest icons from 'material-design-icons' git repo and builds the iconsets and saves them in the 'iconsets' folder npm run build-community // Downloads the latest icons from https://materialdesignicons.com/ git repo and builds them into a single iconset file 'mdi-icons.svg' and saves it in the 'iconsets' folder

 npm run clean // Removes the 'iconsets' folder.
 Only need to re-run 'npm run build' to re-generate icons. npm run cleanAll // Removes the 'iconsets' folder and the 'material-design-icons' folder.
 Will need to re-run 'npm run init'.